lacerbi/web-txt2img/README.md

 # web-txt2img — Browser‑Only Text‑to‑Image Library

 A lightweight, browser‑only JavaScript/TypeScript library that provides a unified API to generate images from text prompts in the browser.
-It uses open-weights text-to-image generation models such as SD-Turbo and Janus-Pro-1B.
-It supports multiple backends (WebGPU, WASM) and models via pluggable adapters.
+It uses open-weights text-to-image generation models such as SD-Turbo and Janus-Pro-1B, running on WebGPU via pluggable adapters.
 Models are downloaded on-the-fly and stored locally.

 ## Features

 - Unified API: load a model, generate an image, unload, purge cache.
-- Backends: WebGPU (preferred), WASM (fallback).
+- WebGPU-accelerated: Leverages modern GPU capabilities for fast inference.
 - Progress + abort: phase updates and `AbortController` support.
 - SD‑Turbo: seeded generation (deterministic latents), 512×512 image size.
 - Cache aware: uses Cache Storage for model artifacts where possible.